gaelicWizard/RedPill/README.md

 ![Image of alert](/docs_images/redpill_install2.png)

-In the bottom panel in the pane click "Open Anyway" to allow the screensaver to Open
+In the bottom panel in the pane click "Open Anyway" to allow the screensaver to open

-The system will alert you that the screensaveris about to be opened
+The system will alert you that the screensaver is about to be opened

 ![Image of alert](/docs_images/redpill_install3.png)

 Click "Open" to accept

+The system will prompt you to install the screensaver for all users or only the current users The system will then require you to enter your administrator (root) password After install the screensaver will be available to use in the Desktop & Screensaver pane in System Preferences

 Click yes and the screensaver will be added to System Preferences